COVID-19 pandemic in South Carolina: Contact tracing

 DHEC has worked to increase staffing for contact tracing of COVID-19 positive cases expanding from 20 to almost 2,000 contact tracers in mid-May and roughly 5,000 by the start of July.
 However, the increase in cases in July has led to concern that contact tracing efforts will be overwhelmed.

 Modeling and projections

-Models that project the trajectory of the COVID-19 pandemic in South Caroling are used by the DHEC to forecast resource needs.
+Models that project the trajectory of the COVID-19 pandemic in South Carolina are used by the DHEC to forecast resource needs.
 Initial models suggested that South Carolina would reach its peak in COVID-19 cases in April, with 680 deaths estimated by August 4.
 DHEC shares current state-level models from the Institute for Health Metrics and Evaluation at the University of Washington (the IHME model).
 These can be compared with state-level models and projections by other organizations outside the state including the Covid ActNow projections and the forecasts of total deaths and total hospitalizations received and compiled by the Centers for Disease Control.
 As of July 15, a model from independent researchers at Pandemic Central provides daily new case projections for counties in South Carolina and elsewhere.